19 Money-Makin’ Garage Sale Tips

 Ensure All Items are Clean & Complete

 Make sure your items are clean and all parts are on, or near, the item.
 If parts are missing, make sure they are clearly marked.
 For clothes; try and hang as many as possible, especially outfits and new clothes that may have the tags still on them.

 For anything that is damaged or stained, put this in a free garage sale bin.
 It could entice buyers and some of those clothes can be used for other things like doll clothes.

-Keep your “shop” organized so shoppers can find items easily.
-You can organize your items like you would see in a department store, keeping like things together (kitchen, bath, etc.) Also organizing one area for men’s items is always great as well.
-If you are lucky enough to have your spouse help you then park them over there; it will help fill their time too!
+Keep your “shop” organized so buyers can find items easily.
+You can organize your items like you would see in a department store, keeping like things together (kitchen, bath, etc.).
+Also organizing one area for men’s items is always great as well.

 Repeat after me: Do NOT bring anything back into the house.
 Box up anything that didn’t sell and donate it to charity.
 These organizations upcycle your items for a good cause and offer free pickup:

 Ozana, Sherwood Center, or drop off your items at a Goodwill location near you.
 Don’t forget to get a receipt so you can claim fair-market value tax deductions for your donation on your next tax return.

 If you are looking for garage sales near you, you can use Garage Sale Finder.